-In the 1920s, the Klan expanded by targeting Catholics, Jews, and foreigners as well as blacks.
-But eventually it collided with fundamental American values.
+In the 1920s, the Klan expanded by targeting Catholics, Jews, and foreigners, as well as blacks.
+But, eventually, it collided with fundamental American values.

 This month’s historical reflections are inspired by the presidential candidacy of David Duke, a former Imperial Wizard of the Ku Klux Klan, whose elevation to at least marginal respectability reminds me uncomfortably of a time when the Klan was functioning openly and aboveground and was a very palpable force in American politics.

-The “original” Knights of the Ku Klux Klan, the “invisible empire” of hooded nightriders immortalized in The Birth of a Nation and Gone with the Wind, got its start in 1866 in the defeated former Confederacy.
+The “original” Knights of the Ku Klux Klan, the “invisible empire” of hooded night-riders immortalized in The Birth of a Nation and Gone with the Wind, got its start in 1866 in the defeated former Confederacy.
 Whatever its exact origins, its purpose soon became to drive freed blacks and their Northern allies away from the polling places and back into a state of economic and political subservience.
 It “persuaded” by fires, floggings, and lynchings.
 Forget the romantic mush; it was an outlawed terrorist organization, designed to undo Reconstruction.
 And with its help, Reconstruction was undone.
 But so, by 1872, was the Klan.
-However, in 1915 it underwent a second ten-to fifteen-year incarnation, of which more in a moment.
+However, in 1915, it underwent a second 10-15-year incarnation, of which more in a moment.
 That is the main story here.

 During the 1950s a third, “new” Klan —or perhaps several successive new Klans—emerged, in reaction to the legal dismantling of Jim Crow, sometimes called the Second Reconstruction.
 Like the original KKK, the groups functioned in the South, and they were responsible for bombings and the gunshot murders of at least five civil rights workers.
 Post-1970 Klans have had a large, changing, Cold War-influenced list of enemies, allies, and strategies.
 All have led a furtive existence under legal surveillance and almost universal repudiation.